Man City crush Liverpool 3-0 to cut gap with Premier League leaders Arsenal

 The Reds showed signs of a revival in beating Aston Villa and Real Madrid in the past eight days, but had no answer to the slickness of a rejuvenated City, who have won 11 of their last 14 games in all competitions.

-Early in the first half, Doku made the most of Ibrahima Konate’s clearance off Bradley to round Giorgi Mamardashvili before his trailing leg was clipped by the Georgian.
+Early in the first half, Doku made the most of Ibrahima Konate’s clearance off Bradley to round Giorgi Mamardashvili before his trailing leg was clipped by the Georgian goalkeeper.

-Referee Chris Kavanagh was initially unmoved but pointed to the spot after a VAR review.
+Referee Chris Kavanagh was initially unmoved, but pointed to the spot after a VAR review.

-Haaland has struck 28 times already this season for club and country, but is yet to score for City from the spot this in 2025/26.
+Haaland has struck 28 times already this season for club and country, but has yet to score for City from the penalty spot in 2025-26.

 Mamardashvili redeemed himself by getting down low to his left to turn the Norwegian’s penalty to safety to briefly lift the mood among the Liverpool players and travelling support.

-City remained in control of the game, though, as Rayan Cherki’s effort was deflected wide before Mamardashvili turned Doku’s strike after another mazy run into the side-netting.
+City remained in control of the game, though, as Rayan Cherki’s effort was deflected wide before Mamardashvili turned Doku’s strike after another mazy run into the side netting.

-Haaland has only failed to score in two of his 18 appearances this season and duly delivered with a looping header to meet Matheus Nunes’ wicked delivery on 29 minutes.
+Haaland has only failed to score in two of his 18 appearances this season, and duly delivered with a looping header to meet Matheus Nunes’s wicked delivery at 29 minutes.

-Liverpool thought they were level nine minutes later when van Dijk’s header from a corner arrowed into the far corner.
+Liverpool thought they were level nine minutes later, when van Dijk’s header from a corner arrowed into the far corner.

-However, Andy Robertson ducked out the way of his captain’s effort and was deemed to have interfered with Gianluigi Donnarumma from an offside position.
+However, Andrew Robertson ducked out of the way of his captain’s effort and was deemed to have interfered with Gianluigi Donnarumma from an offside position.

 Instead of going in all square, City rubbed salt in the wounds of Liverpool’s perceived injustice.

-The visitors were slow to get out from a corner and Gonzalez had time to take aim before his shot deflected off van Dijk to wrong-foot Mamardashvili.
+The visitors were slow to get out from a corner, and Gonzalez had time to take aim before his shot deflected off van Dijk to wrong-foot Mamardashvili.

 Liverpool only had themselves to blame for not getting back in the game early in the second period as Cody Gakpo blazed over with the goal gaping at the end of a fine move involving Mohamed Salah and Bradley.

-But Doku fittingly rounded off arguably his best performance in three seasons at City in style to seal a statement victory.
+But Doku fittingly rounded off arguably his best performance in three seasons at City to seal a statement victory.

 The Belgian jinked inside the leaden-footed Konate before curling into the top corner from outside the box.